-[GUEST BLOG] Here is Why You Should Consider Travel Nursing as a CareerPosted On June 4, 2018
+[GUEST BLOG] Here is Why You Should Consider a Travel Nurse CareerPosted On June 4, 2018

 Travel nursing is a high demand profession that emerged as a career because of a shortage of nurses.
 Traveling nurses, as the name suggests, are health care professionals who are hired to work in a specific location for a specified period before traveling to the next assignment.
 By 2026, growth in the healthcare industry by is expected to create around 4 million jobs, with 15 percent of this growth affecting nurse employment.

 Travel nursing is a profession that has many benefits – here is a list of some reasons why you should opt travel nursing as a career.

 The Bureau of Labor and Statistics states that there will be a shortage of one million nurses by 2020.
 As a result, opportunities for travel nursing will open up to help facilities meet their patient needs.
 Even though travel nursing jobs are on a temporary basis, the impending shortage of nurses means that travel nurses will have a lot of work opportunities.Travel nurses also tend to receive elevated pay as compared to the staff nurses in the same area.
 Travel nurses can also opt for healthcare benefits and travel reimbursements, as well as housing or a housing allowance.